Traditional Roast Duck Recipe – Oma's traditionelle gebratene Ente

 Instructions:

-2. Rinse duck under running water.
-Remove any innards.
-Pat dry with paper toweling.
+2. Remove any innards from the duck and rinse it under running water.
+Pat the duck dry with a paper towel.

-3. Season duck, inside and out with salt and pepper or seasoning salt.
+3. Season the duck, inside and out, with salt and pepper.

-4. Stuff apple into duck's cavity.
-Either sew shut with kitchen twine or use skewers to close cavity.
+4. Stuff the apple quarters into the duck's cavity.
+Either sew the cavity shut with kitchen twine or use skewers to close the cavity.

-5. Place duck with the breast side down into shallow roasting pan.
-Scatter the celery, carrots, and onions around the duck.
-Add about 1 inch of water.
+5. Place the duck with the breast side down into a shallow roasting pan.
+Scatter the celery, carrots, and onions around the duck, and add about 1 inch of water.

-6. Roast in preheated oven for 1 hours.
-Turn duck over so the breast side is up and continue roasting for 1½ to 2 hours or until internal temp reaches 180°F and leg joint moves freely.
-About ½ hour before it is finished, baste with pan juices.
+7. Turn the duck over so the breast side is up and continue roasting for another 1½ to 2 hours, or until the internal temperature reaches 180°F (82°C) and the leg joint moves freely.

-7. If you want the skin crispier, increase the oven to 400°F, put the duck onto a new roasting pan and roast it for another 10 minutes or so.
+9. If you want the skin crispier, increase the oven temperature to 400°F (205°C), place the duck in a new roasting pan, and roast it for another 10 minutes or so.

-8. Remove from oven.
-Tent loosely with foil and let sit about 10 minutes before serving.
+10. Remove the duck from the oven.
+Loosely tent it with foil and let it sit for about 10 minutes before serving.

-10. Cut duck into 4 pieces and serve with the gravy.
+14. Cut the duck into 4 pieces, discarding the apples, and serve with the gravy.

 * * * * *